Benvenuto to Simple Italian Cooking! Here’s the page where I get a bit personal and share a bit of history about myself and this site.

 Now, onto the good stuff..

-I decided to create this website about simple Italian cooking for a few reasons, mainly to help others looking for Italian recipes that are easy and simple.
+I decided to create this website about simple Italian cooking for a few reasons, mainly to help others learn how to cook amazing Italian dishes stress free.
+I also want to share information about different kitchen gadgets and appliances that also make cooking fun and stress free.

 I had no desire to learn to cook